ErnestoRoja/BitTorrent-Clone/README.md

 2. Open IntelliJ IDEA
 3. Click on 'File -> Open' in IntelliJ IDEA
 4. Navigate to the project's root directory 'BitTorrent' and select it.
-5. IntelliJ IDEA should automatically recognize it as a Maven project and open it.
+5. IntelliJ should automatically recognize it as a Maven project and open it.
+6. Select an appropriate SDK version (20+) for IntelliJ to build the project.
+7. Load the build script for the IDEA to recognize the code (IntelliJ should provide the option with a popup).

 **Note: The use of Maven is REQUIRED for proper compilation/functionality since many of the methods require input files located in the Maven folder 'resources' within './BitTorrent/main/resources'.
 If this directory is not present, unwanted behavior might occur.